SAP/openui5-docs/docs/Rules_Management_3fc864a.md

 Once you load your rulesets or select a rule preset, you can run an analysis with them.
 To do this, select *Analyze*.
 For more information about the execution scope, you can refer to [Execution Scope](Execution_Scope_e15067d.md)

 > ### Note:
-> If you have enforced a strict Content Security Policy \(CSP\), your temporary rules could not be executed.
+> If you have enforced a strict Content Security Policy \(CSP\), your temporary rules would not be executed.
 For more information about CSP, check [Content Security Policy](Content_Security_Policy_fe1a6db.md).

 **Related Information**